Kate Reese Hurd

 Single consonants:

-for the set of four B etudes, see The Speech Sound Etudes announcement card below
+earth/plosive (for a set of four B etudes, see The Speech Sound Etudes announcement card below):

 Tentative turtles tiptoe to tall turreted towers.